Published Mar 12, 2026

 | Question | Answer |

 | Does the change alter how existing customer data is processed, stored, or accessed? | Yes.
-Planner agent uses existing plan content and related files to generate task outputs and status reports. |
+Planner Agent uses existing plan content and related files to generate task outputs and status reports. |

 | Does the change introduce or significantly modify AI/ML or agent capabilities that interact with customer data? | Yes.
-Planner agent expands access to Microsoft 365 Copilot–powered status reporting and task execution for licensed users across premium and basic plans. |
+Planner Agent expands access to Microsoft 365 Copilot–powered status reporting and task execution for licensed users across group-based premium and group-based basic plans. |

 | Does the change modify, interrupt, or disable any Purview capabilities? | Yes (varies by plan).
 In basic plans, sensitivity labeling and Data Lifecycle Management are supported at release. eDiscovery of grounding files becomes available on April 1, 2026, as outlined in Use Microsoft Purview to manage data security & compliance for Microsoft 365 Copilot and Microsoft 365 Copilot Chat.
-Until April 1, customers with mandatory eDiscovery requirements may opt out of using Planner agent using the admin control.
+Until April 1, customers with mandatory eDiscovery requirements may opt out of using Planner Agent using the admin control.
 In premium plans, these Purview capabilities are not yet supported; they will become available as compliance support expands across plans. |

 | Does the change alter how admins can monitor, report on, or demonstrate compliance activities? | Yes.
-Planner agent supports auditing and tenant admin settings across both plan types. |
+Planner Agent supports auditing and tenant admin settings across both plan types. |

 | Does the change provide end users a new way of interacting with generative AI? | Yes.
 Users can generate first‑draft task outputs, iterate, refine, and review AI-generated content within Planner. |